Karleow/SimpleSpeedtest/README.md

 1. On your client device (e.g., your phone, laptop, etc.), open a web browser.
 2. In the address bar, type `http://<server_ip>:8080`, replacing `<server_ip>` with the IP address you found in step 3.
     * Example: `http://192.168.1.15:8080`
+3. The speed test page will load.
+Click the **Download** or **Upload** buttons to begin testing.
+The results will be displayed on the page.

 ## Troubleshooting

 ### Connection Issues